xit4/cpu-monitor/README.md

 ## Known issues

-- I was lazy and assumed you would test this on a linux/macos machine so I did not check if the backend works on windows machine.
-If it does not, there probably is some polyfill for `os` that works
+- The backend will probably not work on a Windows machine (as mentioned in the assignment) but installin a polyfil would fix this issue (e.g. `loadavg-windows`)
 - Hibernation/sleep policies on laptops and especially phones, causing the browser tabs to lose CPU time when not focused, do not play well with polling and result in weird distances between points of the graph due to d3 handling the x-axis as a time axis.
 A more direct handling of the axis ticks might be required, or even a laxer history size limit.